Infertility is a common struggle. One in eight couples in the United States will experience infertility problems, according to the CDC.

-None of these are sure signs of infertility, but they do suggest that you might face infertility problems which is why it’s always good idea to talk to your OB-GYN about fertility treatments.
+None of these are sure signs of infertility, but they do suggest that you might face infertility problems, which is why it’s always a good idea to talk to your OB/GYN about fertility treatments.

-There are many options for couples that want to get pregnant, despite female infertility issues, including:
+There are many options for couples having problems getting pregnant because of female infertility issues, including:

-Some infertility problems can be remedied through lifestyle changes.
-Adopting new healthy habits—like avoiding alcohol and tobacco, maintaining a healthy weight, and decreasing stress—often make it easier to get pregnant.
+You can fix some infertility problems through lifestyle changes.
+Increase your fertility by adopting new healthy habits, such as avoiding alcohol and tobacco, maintaining a healthy weight, and decreasing stress.

-Your doctor may prescribe one of a variety of medicines to help with your infertility by helping to rebalance or stimulate hormones and manage ovulation.
+Your doctor may prescribe one of a variety of infertility treatments and medications to help with your problems getting pregnant by helping to rebalance or stimulate hormones and manage ovulation.

 Surgery can resolve issues related to your infertility—like blocked Fallopian tubes and ovarian cysts—and make it easier to get and stay pregnant.